Now Reading

 cyberpunk anime

-Cyberpunk is a sub-genre of science-fiction which focuses on the human experience in a technology-dominated, post-industrial, and dehumanised dystopian future.
-It’s an extension of the counter-cultural and anti-authoritarian view that was prevalent in the 1960s America.
-It is basically referred to as ‘low-life high-tech’.
-The word ‘cyberpunk’ was said to be coined by writer Bruce Bethke in 1982 – combination of the words ‘cybernetics’ and the popular youth culture of ‘punk’ rock.
+Cyberpunk, a subgenre of science fiction and a significant part of anime history, focuses on the human experience in a technology-dominated, post-industrial, and dehumanized dystopian future.
+It’s an extension of the counter-cultural and anti-authoritarian view that was prevalent in 1960s America.
+It’s basically referred to as ‘low-life high-tech’.
+The word ‘cyberpunk’ was said to be coined by writer Bruce Bethke in 1982 – a combination of the words ‘cybernetics’ and the popular youth culture of ‘punk’ rock.

-However, as mentioned above, even before coining the term ‘cyberpunk’, the trend was gradually established in the 1960s and 1970s.
-In those years, cyberpunk didn’t develop as an artistic or cultural movement.
-Hence, one can argue about its origin points.
+However, even before coining the term ‘cyberpunk’, the trend was gradually established in the 1960s and 1970s, like I said.
+But cyberpunk didn’t develop as an artistic or cultural movement back then.
+Hence, one can argue about its origin.
 But in the early 1980s, after Bruce’s own coinage, came author William Gibson’s use of the word ‘cyberspace’.
-Most importantly, in 1982, Ridley Scott’s Blade Runner perfectly served the visual outlook and atmosphere of the cyberpunk world.
-Though the film failed at the box-office, it became an instant cultural phenomenon.
+Most importantly, Ridley Scott’s Blade Runner perfectly served the visual outlook and atmosphere of the cyberpunk world in 1982.
+Though the film failed at the box office, it became an instant cultural phenomenon.

-In the same year of Blade Runner’s release, Japanese manga artist Katsuhiro Otomo released his first manga series Akira.
-Unlike the Western cyberpunk, which has its roots in sci-fi literature, Japanese cyberpunk drew inspiration from the 1970s Japanese punk music scene and from underground films by directors like Gakuryu Ishii and Shinya Tsukamoto.
-In 1988, the anime adaptation of Otomo’s Akira firmly established the Japanese cyberpunk cinema.
+In the same year, Japanese manga artist Katsuhiro Otomo released his first manga series, Akira.
+Unlike Western cyberpunk, which has its roots in sci-fi literature, Japanese cyberpunk drew inspiration from the 1970s Japanese punk music scene and underground films from directors like Gakuryu Ishii and Shinya Tsukamoto.
+In 1988, the anime adaptation of Otomo’s Akira firmly established Japanese cyberpunk cinema.
 Interestingly, the biker gang in Akira was influenced by Ishii’s Crazy Thunder Road (1980).
-From then on, manga and anime strengthened the cyberpunk subgenre, and soon became one of Japan’s most coveted cultural exports.
+From then on, manga and anime strengthened the cyberpunk subgenre and soon became one of Japan’s most coveted cultural exports.

 16. Battle Angel (1993)